YokoShizu/Problems/README.md

-# CSharpProblems
+# Problems
-There are my solutions to some C# problems from c-sharp.pro
+Solutions to different problems in c-family languages: C, C# and C++